Empath (album): Production

 On January 31, 2018, Townsend announced on his Facebook page that he was taking a break from the Devin Townsend Project, which had been his main project since 2008.
 This would make Empath Townsend's first release to act solely as a solo album since 2007's Ziltoid the Omniscient.
 The Empath project was first mentioned in a tweet from January 1, 2017, and officially announced two years later, along with its release date, on January 15, 2019, when work on the album had already been completed.

 A statement on his official Facebook page stated about the origins of the album:

 On this album Devin has decided to see what would happen if all the styles that make up his current interests were finally represented in one place.
 To finally shake the fear of expectation, and just do what it is he was meant to do creatively, EMPATH, true to the name, is about allowing the audience a feeling for a variety of musical emotions.
 The musical dynamics represented on this single album are broad, challenging, and immense.
 To approach this sort of work with a long history of what makes heavy music ‘heavy’, allows this to be done with a type of power rarely heard."

 It was also described as "A bold statement with massive production values and dynamic, uncompromised musicality.
 This is a statement about not only pursuing creative freedom in a conservative scene, but also trying to show that heavy music is truly a valid musical tool."
 Guest performers include former Frank Zappa collaborators Mike Keneally, Morgan Ågren and Steve Vai, as well as Samus Paulicelli from Decrepit Birth, Anup Sastry, Chad Kroeger, Townsend's regular collaborator Anneke van Giersbergen, Ché Aimee Dorval (who had worked with Townsend on Casualties of Cool), Elliot Desgagnés from Beneath the Massacre, and Ryan Dahle.
+Townsend credited Kroeger with the direction of the record; Townsend wanted to make a pop record to make the record more financially viable, but Kroeger felt that would've been disingenuous.

 A series of documentary videos detailing the making of Empath has been released on YouTube.

 On February 22, 2019, the first single from the album, "Genesis", was released.
 A corresponding video was also debuted that complemented the song's intricate style.
 On March 15, 2019, a second single titled "Evermore" was released; an accompanying music video was made for the single, which features a 2D animated cat flying through space.

 Release

 Empath was released on March 29, 2019.
-Editions include a limited 2-CD digipak with a disc of bonus material, a gatefold 180g 2-LP vinyl + CD + LP booklet edition.
+Editions include a limited 2-CD digipak with a disc of bonus material, a gatefold 180 g 2-LP vinyl + CD + LP booklet edition.